pgonzaleznetwork/HappySoup.io/README.md

 **1. Create a Connected App in any org**

 For the app to be able to use OAuth tokens, it needs to be connected to a Connected App.
-The original app uses a Connected App that lives in one of our orgs; for your own app you can then use a Connected App in any org as well - We recommend using a dev org.
+The original app uses a Connected App that lives in one of our orgs; for your own app you can then use a Connected App in **any org** as well - it really doesn't matter what org it is, but we recommend using a dev or production org because sandboxes are eventually refreshed.

 The OAuth configuration for the Connected App needs to look like this: